pavkids84-dev/cloud-infrastructure-labs/docker/README.md

 # Evidence Policy

-Course screenshots and example command output are educational examples.
+Course output and screenshots are educational examples.

-Do not record them as actual lab evidence.

 Do not fabricate: